Certora/Documentation/docs/prover/checking/sanity.md

 example of a {term}`vacuous` rule &mdash; one that passes only because the preconditions are contradictory.

-A vacuity check adds a sub-rule called `rule_not_vacuous` for each rule.
+A vacuity check adds a node called `rule_not_vacuous` to each rule.
 For example, the rule report for the above `vacuous` rule will look like this:

 ![Screenshot of vacuity subrule](vacuity_subrule.png)